FAQ

 First, the program will perceptually hash all your video files and store them in a database.

-- Note: Initial hashing takes longer than searching for duplicates.
+- Initial hashing takes longer than searching for duplicates.
 It will also probably get slower as it progresses because the API requests are sorted by file size.

 -

-Then, it will search the database for potential duplicates and mark them as potential duplicates in Hydrus.
+Finally, it will search the database for potential duplicates and mark them as potential duplicates in Hydrus.

 You can run the program again when you add more files to find more duplicates.